william-lawrence/VendingMachine/README.md

 # Vending Machine

 ## Introduction
-The vending machine program is mini capstone project that I created a Tech Elevator, the coding bootcamp that I attended.
+The vending machine program is mini capstone project that I created at Tech Elevator, the coding bootcamp that I attended.
 The program stocks the vending machine via text file.
 In this case it is the VendingMachine.csv.

 ## Requirements